 Korey T. Foley was born on June 14, 1993 with alcohol and drugs in his system that contributed to multiple congenital birth defects.
 While he was able to overcome the addiction, it was only the beginning of the hurdles Korey would face in his young life.

 In the spring of 1996, Korey was rushed to Boston Medical Center in cardiac arrest.
 It was there that doctors discovered that Korey had developed a cyst on his brain stem, and had a hole in his heart.
 While the doctors were able to remove most of the cyst, Korey could not breathe independently, so doctors performed a tracheostomy, creating an airway into his windpipe, and attaching a mechanical ventilator to facilitate breathing.

-Korey remained in a coma for several months, and was transferred to Franciscan Hospital for Children for rehabilitation therapies.
+Korey remained in a coma for several months, and was transferred to Franciscan Children’s for rehabilitation therapies.

 Doctors were unsure if Korey would ever regain consciousness, but his nurse, and future adoptive mother, disagreed.
 During an ambulance ride for an appointment, she felt Korey squeeze her hand and soon thereafter, he began to awaken.

 Korey spent the next several years as a patient in the Pulmonary Rehabilitation program.
 Physical therapists helped him learn how to drive his motorized wheelchair, and speech therapists helped him learn how to communicate using a voice-output device.

 As he grew stronger, Korey began attending the Kennedy Day School, located onsite at Franciscan Children’s while remaining a patient on the rehab unit.
 He worked very hard to make strong gains, and always did it with a smile.

 After almost 4 weeks in a coma, Korey responded to his Dad’s request for a smile.
 Once again, Korey was back.